rasensio1/10-steps-clojure/README.md

 ###Editor

-Technically, we already have everything we need to start wrtiing Clojure.
+Technically, we already have everything we need to start writing Clojure.
 But if we are going to define multi-line functions and run them, doing all of this in a REPL can be a pain.

 #####Atom